Mouni-ka787/smart_event/README.md

-# SmartEventX - Complete Event Management Platform
+# EWE - Complete Event Management Platform

-SmartEventX is a comprehensive event management platform that connects users with service providers for all their event planning needs.
+EWE is a comprehensive event management platform that connects users with service providers for all their event planning needs.
 The platform features multi-role dashboards, AI-powered recommendations, QR-based secure payments, and real-time location tracking.

 ## Features